-The ability to work, live and play all within 20 minutes’ reach is the new gold standard for urban planning.
+In my mind the ability to work, live and play all within 20 minutes' reach is the new gold standard desirable lifestyle.

 Imagine being able to carry out your daily activities within a 20-minute walk from home.

 All the things you need in a day would be just a short walk away.